Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Sample

 \subsection{NIRCam imaging}

 To investigate morphological evolution at cosmic noon, we focus on two epochs corresponding to $0.8<z<1.3$ and $2.0<z<2.5$.
-Since star-forming galaxies dominate the population at these epochs, we apply selection criteria targeting massive star-forming galaxies with star formation rates (SFR) within 0.4 dex of the star formation main sequence (MS), as parametrized by \cite{Whitaker2014}, i.e., $\log (\mathrm{SFR}/\mathrm{SFR_{MS}}) = [-0.4,0.4]$.
+Since star-forming galaxies dominate the population at these epochs, we apply selection criteria targeting massive star-forming galaxies with star formation rates (SFR) within 0.4 dex of the star formation main sequence (MS), as parameterized by \cite{Whitaker2014}, i.e., $\log (\mathrm{SFR}/\mathrm{SFR_{MS}}) = [-0.4,0.4]$.
 Additionally, we choose masses within $\log(M_\star/M_{\odot}) = [10.0, 11.4]$, and sizes in the range $\re \, \mathrm{(arcsec)} = [0.2,1.0]$.
-The criteria are designed to represent the bulk of typical star-forming galaxies over a mass range large enough to explore trends with stellar mass.
+The criteria are designed to represent the bulk of typical star-forming galaxies at high masses.

-The quantities used in this selection are derived from the 3D-HST catalogue by \cite{Momcheva_3DHST} (see also \citealp{Brammer_3DHST}; \citealp{Skelton_2014}), which serves as the parent sample for this study and global galaxy properties such as stellar mass and star formation rates are derived following the prescriptions by \cite{Wuyts_2011_ladder_of_SFRs}.
+These quantities are derived from the 3D-HST catalog by \cite{Momcheva_3DHST} (see also \citealp{Brammer_3DHST}; \citealp{Skelton_2014}), which serves as the parent sample for this study.
+The 3D-HST survey combines near-infrared grism spectroscopy ($1.1$–$1.7,\mu$m, $R \sim 130$ plus parallel $0.5-0.9 \mu m$ grism observations) with deep multi-wavelength photometry from the five CANDELS fields, yielding high-quality redshifts and rest-frame properties for over 100,000 galaxies.
+At redshifts $z \sim 1-2.5$, the sample is broadly representative of the star-forming galaxy population with $\log(M_\star/M_\odot) \gtrsim 9$, and redshift precision of $\sigma_z/(1+z) \lesssim 0.003$ for bright sources.
+Its dynamic range in stellar mass and SFR makes it an ideal parent sample for statistical studies of galaxy structure and evolution at cosmic noon.
+Global galaxy properties such as stellar mass and star formation rates are derived following the prescriptions by \cite{Wuyts_2011_ladder_of_SFRs}.
 Figure \ref{fig: Main sequence} provides a visualization of the sample distribution in the SFR \rm{vs} $M_\star$ plane across the two redshift bins.

 Building on this 3D-HST-based selection, we collected available NIRCam imaging from public data releases of major \JWST surveys, specifically JADES \citep{Finkelstein_2023} and CEERS \citep{Bagley_2023}.
 These data span the five CANDELS fields (\cite{Koekemoer_2011}; \cite{Grogin_2011}): the UKIDSS Ultra Deep Survey (UDS; \citealt{Lawrence_2007, Cirasuolo_2007}), the Extended Groth Strip (EGS; \citealt{Davies_2007}), the Cosmic Evolution Survey (COSMOS; \citealt{Scoville_2007, Koekemoer_2007}), and the Great Observatories Origins Deep Survey (GOODS) North and South (\citealt{Giavalisco_2004}).
 Table \ref{tab: Sample coverage} provides an overview of the sample sizes in each of the CANDELS fields.